 Submitted by The Media Consortium, a project of the Foundation for National Progress

 Date: June 21, 2011

-On February 11, 2011, Wisconsin’s newly elected Governor, Scott Walker, unleashed an assault on the states public workers via a bill that proposed the elimination of collective bargaining for public .
+On February 11, 2011, Wisconsin’s newly elected Governor, Scott Walker, unleashed an assault on the state’s unions via a bill that proposed the elimination of collective bargaining for public employees.
 As Matt Rothschild wrote on Feb.
-15 for The Progressive, a Media Consortium member that has been based in Madison, WI since 1909: “Newly elected Republican Governor Scott Walker … is going after public workers right away, demanding steep cuts in benefit packages for all but the police and fire fighters.
+15 for The Progressive, a Media Consortium member that has been based in Madison, WI since 1909, “Newly elected Republican Governor Scott Walker … is going after public workers right away, demanding steep cuts in benefit packages for all but the police and fire fighters.
 Many state workers are looking at losing as much as $5,000 to $7,000 a year.”

-Thousands of protestrs flooded the streets of Madison in the following weeks.
-While mainstream media largely ignored what was happening in the Dairy State, TMC staff took advantage of our organization’s collaborative infrastructure to enable vital collaboration between independent media outlets—both online and on the ground. n the month following the debut of the bill, members of the Media Consortium produced over 600 pieces of content focused on Wisconsin’s struggle to save collective bargaining.
+Thousands of protesters flooded the streets of Madison in the following weeks.
+While mainstream media largely ignored what was happening in the Dairy State, TMC staff took advantage of our organization’s collaborative infrastructure to enable vital collaboration between independent media outlets—both online and on the ground.
+In the month following the debut of the bill, members of the Media Consortium produced over 600 pieces of content focused on Wisconsin’s struggle to save collective bargaining.

 TMC as Facilitator

 On Feb.
-16, TMC Managing Director Erin Polgreen realized that TMC members were in a unique position to share resources and collaborate around coverage.
-In order Polgreen made several strategic phone calls to create a catalog of resources and seed partnership ideas.
+16, five days after Walker announced his bill, TMC Managing Director Erin Polgreen realized that TMC members were in a unique position to share resources and collaborate around coverage.
+In short order, Polgreen made several strategic phone calls to create a catalog of resources and seed partnership ideas.
 She called Madison-based staff of TMC member organizations The Progressive and Free Speech Radio News to see if they were willing to coordinate with TMC members on the ground.
 She contacted organizations that she knew had stringers and staff in the Midwest, including Campus Progress and Truthout.
 She also recruited a former Media Consortium intern, Raquel Brown, a student at University of Wisconsin, Madison, to put an explainer, or recap blog, together that contextualized what was happening for a broader audience.

 On Feb.
 17, Polgreen sent a call to action out to the TMC listserv, encouraging members to connect with specific organizations and reporters on the ground, to use the TMC list to coordinate sharing of content, and to share resources.
 Within hours, members were coordinating coverage with Madison and Midwest-based TMC members, connecting with and sharing stringers, and booking travel to Madison—some even coordinated carpools and lodging.